thoutbeckers/gradle-android-test-plugin/README.md

   * Run `./gradlew test{FlavorName}` to run tests for a single flavor
   * Run `./gradlew test -Pmatching=**/*TestClassName*` to run specific a test class
   * Run `./gradlew test -Pmatching=**/special/**/*` to run some tests under a package
-  * You can also pass additional JVM params: `./gradlew test -PmaxParallelForks=4 -PmaxHeapSize=4096m -PforkEvery=150`
+  * You can also pass additional JVM params: `./gradlew test -PmaxParallelForks=4 -PmaxHeapSize=4096m -PforkEvery=150 -PtestDebug=true`

 ## Links